 Snap, snap, snap: get off your hynie, reader, and get with your homeboy.
 We’re in my parents’ yard in the arse end of Peckham.
 My Hooyo, Amran, all rainbow-coloured fishtail braids and Amharic forehead tattoos, is sipping chai in her likkle garden.
 She gave up smoking a few years ago but Mommy Dearest is still rocking a nicotine patch courtesy of the NHS, where she works as a psychiatric nurse.
 She is what American Southern folks would call big-boned.

-‘Boy, shut that fourth wall shit down,’ she says, glugging her tea like it’s a cup of glue, desperate for some kind of kick.
+‘Boy, shut that fourth wall shit down,’ she calls, glugging her tea like it’s a cup of glue, desperate for some kind of kick.
 ‘I’m not big-boned.
 My ass is fat.
 Just don’t shame me to your readers about it.’

 ‘Fair enough,’ I say.

-Then there is her wife, my Habo Fahma, a beanpole of new-wave hippy extraction, all tarot cards and whiffs of hotepism, body a devoutly maintained temple.
+Then there is her wife, my Habo Fahma, a beanpole of new-wave hippy extraction, all tarot cards and whiffs of hotepism, her body a devoutly maintained temple.
 She rocks traditional Somali attire like garbasaar and guntiino even when she’s doing her rounds as a professional gardener.
-Everything about Habo Fahma is organic and vegan, down to her nail polish – which is the complete opposite of my Hooyo, who gulps down Glenfiddich whiskey like its water, enjoys sausage casseroles and corn beef seasoned with sensimilla.
+Everything about Habo Fahma is organic and vegan, down to her nail polish – the complete opposite of my Hooyo, who gulps down Glenfiddich whiskey like its water, enjoys sausage casseroles and corn beef seasoned with sensimilla.
 It’s fair to say that Habo Fahma thinks that my Hooyo and I are bad influences on each other and, more importantly, actual threats to the environment.

 ‘Have you eaten anything, my love?’
 Habo Fahma asked.

 ‘What you cookin’?’

 ‘Habo, love you long time but it’s a hard pass from me.’